gwpy/gwpy/docs/astro/index.rst

 The sensitive distance (sometimes called 'range', or 'horizon') is a measure of how far out into the universe a gravitational-wave source can be and still be detectable by a gravitational-wave detector

-`pdpy.astro` provides methods to calculate the distance to simple models of inspiral and burst signals:
+`pydischarge.astro` provides methods to calculate the distance to simple models of inspiral and burst signals:

 .. autosummary::
    :toctree: ../api